Museum Madness: Gameplay

 The player begins by entering the museum through the basement, working out the basement door's passcode.
 The player navigates the way into the Main Hall of the museum by a series of numbered doors with corresponding keys which are to be located in the maze of the basement (this introductory location can be skipped if desired).

 Once in the Main Hall, the player must locate some batteries to power MICK, which can be found in one of the museum tour tape players.
 Additionally, the map of the museum on the wall in the Main Hall is found to be in pieces and needs to be reconstructed in order to continue.

 Then the player must choose an exhibit to try to repair, using the museum's map to select one.
 After attempting to repair an exhibit, the player is returned to the Main Hall to select another exhibit.
-Not until every single one of the exhibits has been returned to normal can the player progress in the game.
+All of the exhibits must be returned to normal before the player can progress to the next portion of the game.

 When each of the exhibits have been restored, the player returns to the Main Hall to find MICK missing and a cassette tape in his place on the floor.
 Using one of the museum tape players from which the batteries used to power MICK were borrowed, the player can listen to the tape (shown as on-screen text), which consists of a message from MICK warning the player to go home; the player decides to follow MICK into the basement and finds him in pieces on a bench in the workshop.
 Upon reassembling MICK, the player must then access the computer to try to stop the virus by answering general knowledge questions.
 If the player is successful, the virus self-destructs and the museum is saved, and the game is complete.

-Exhibits and objectives

-The exhibits in the museum, which can be entered by clicking a box on the map in the Main Hall, and can be revisited if not completed (the user can exit an exhibit at any time and return later), are shown by the map to be split into five sections: